Wheat Germ Oil softgels for your natural vitamin E needs are now in the Smidge® shop!

 New product update on these potent softgels made from fresh, Non-GMO North American wheat - plus the difference between real food vitamin E and the synthetic stuff

-Our Smidge™ Wheat Germ Oil softgels are here!
+Our Smidge® Wheat Germ Oil softgels are here!

 We wanted to create this product so our customers can get their vitamin E naturally, as wheat germ contains the highest amount of the vitamin out of any other food.
 And one of our key beliefs is to obtain our vitamins from real food rather than processed supplements.

 We only use pure wheat germ oil, made from the freshest non-GMO North American wheat.
-It’s cold-pressed to retain its natural nutrients, which also include omega-3 fatty acids, fiber and phytosterols (plant-based molecules related to cholesterol).*
+It’s gently extracted with low heat to retain as much of its natural nutrients as possible, which also include omega-3 fatty acids, phytosterols (plant-based molecules related to cholesterol) and octacosanol (a fatty alcohol found in plant waxes).*

-And, like all of our other Smidge™ supplements, Wheat Germ Oil is free of additives.
+And, like all of our other Smidge® supplements, Wheat Germ Oil is free of additives.
 It’s made in small batches for the utmost freshness.

 If you’ve never heard of it, wheat germ is the embryo of the wheat plant; it contains the highest amount of nutrients in the entire wheat kernel.